-Effective participatory governance will allow the college to formulate strategic decisions by the effective participation of all constituency groups (faculty, classified, students, and administrators).
-Through participatory governance, the college is able to maximize institutional effectiveness with a student-focused, equity-based process that creates a culture of participatory and broad leadership.
+Effective participatory governance will allow the college to formulate strategic decisions by the effective participation of all constituency groups (faculty members, classified professionals, students, and administrators).
+Through participatory governance, the college can maximize institutional effectiveness with a student-focused, equity-based process that creates a culture of participatory and broad leadership.
 Effective governance requires participation, dialogue, and equity.